 Residents Maintain Autonomy

-In Avalon Health Care - San Andreas, 8.37% Percentage of Patients
+In Avalon Health Care - San Andreas, 15.03% of Patients

-This is a measure of the percent of long-term care residents who needed increased assistance with activities of daily living over time.
-ADL's include activities such as taking medications and using the bathroom.
+Measures the percent of long-term care patients that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.

 Ability to Keep Residents Mobile

-In Avalon Health Care - San Andreas, 14.05% Percentage of Residents
+In Avalon Health Care - San Andreas, 15.7% of Residents

 Short-term Care: Rehospitalizations

-In Avalon Health Care - San Andreas, 14.05 Percentage of Residents Rehospitalized
+In Avalon Health Care - San Andreas, 15.7% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Avalon Health Care - San Andreas, 9.85 Percentage of Patients
+In Avalon Health Care - San Andreas, 27.82% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Avalon Health Care - San Andreas, 79.63% Percentage of Resident
+In Avalon Health Care - San Andreas, 71.16% of Resident

-This is the percent of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of autonomy with ADL's typically correlates with superior rehabilitation services.
+This tells you the percent of short-term residents who saw functional improvements, such as with activities of daily living.
+Higher levels of independence with ADL's usually correlates with higher quality rehabilitation services.

 - Sutter Amador HospitalAcute Care Hospitals 12.34 miles away200 Mission Blvd Jackson California 95642Voluntary non-profit - Private(209) 223-7500